 We open the selected experimental data file in the spreadsheet (MS Excel, Oo Calc, Kingsoft Spreadsheets…).

-We draw the electric current dependence on the connected electric voltage in the chart .
-We check the shape of the acquired dependence with the assumed shape.
+We draw the dependence of the electric current on the connected electric voltage in the diagram.
+Check the shape of the recorded dependence with the assumed shape.

-Use the formula (1) to calculate the static resistance values for the different voltage of the measured interval.
-Dependence of the static resistance on the applied voltage draw into the graph.
+Use formula (1) to calculate the static resistance values for the different voltages of the measured interval.
+Plot the dependence of the static resistance on the applied voltage on the graph.

-In the area of the voltamper characterization that corresponds to the non-incandescent bulb, determine the direction of the tangent using a regression line.
-The regression line directive corresponds to the so-called differential (dynamic) bulb resistance – see formula (2).
+Determine the direction of the tangent using a regression line in the area of the voltamper characterisation corresponding to the non-incandescent bulb.
+The direction of the regression line corresponds to the so-called differential (dynamic) bulb resistance – see formula (2).

-Similarly, determine the differential resistance for the light bulb (preferably 2.2 V / 0.18 mA).
+Similarly, determine the differential resistance of the light bulb (preferably 2.2 V / 0.18 mA).

-Using the formula for the temperature dependence of the electrical resistance of the metallic conductor R = R0 · [1 + α · (t – t0)], determine the approximate working temperature of the filament of the filament - assuming that the temperature of the fiber at the beginning of the experiment corresponds to the laboratory temperature t0 = 25 °C (Thermal coefficient of tensile strength of the tungsten fiber: α = 4,83 ·10–3 K–1).
+Using the formula for the temperature dependence of the electrical resistance of a metallic conductor R = R0 · [1 + α · (t – t0)], determine the approximate working temperature of the filament of the lamp, assuming that the temperature of the fibre at the beginning of the experiment corresponds to the laboratory temperature t0 = 25 °C (thermal coefficient of tensile strength of the tungsten fibre: α = 4,83 ·10–3 K–1).

-Using the formulas above, we can deduce some additional dependencies.
+Using the above formulae, we can derive some additional dependencies.

-We plot the dependence of the approximate temperature of the fiber on the passing current by the bulb.
+We plot the dependence of the approximate temperature of the fibre on the current passing through the bulb.

-We will plot the dependence of the approximate temperature of the fiber on the applied voltage on the bulb.
+We plot the dependence of the approximate temperature of the fibre on the voltage applied to the bulb.

-We plot the dependence of the approximate temperature of the fiber on the bulb input (the product of voltage and current).
+We plot the dependence of the approximate temperature of the fibre on the input to the bulb (the product of voltage and current).

-The obtained dependence (particularly from the point 15) compared to our assumption arising from the concept of the heat radiating bodies (eg. Stefan-Boltzmann law)
+The dependence obtained (in particular from point 15) is compared with our assumption based on the concept of heat radiating bodies (e.g. Stefan-Boltzmann law).